 5. Multi-User Facility Proposals

-Multi-user facility projects that could benefit from the use of the CNM and the, Advanced Photon Source (APS) can be submitted.
-Upon entering the Multi-User Facility Proposal Gateway, you will be asked to indicate which two or more of the facilities are required.
+Multi-user facility projects that could benefit from the use of the CNM and the Advanced Photon Source (APS) can be submitted.
+Upon entering the Multi-User Facility Proposal Gateway, read the page to first register (Step 1) and then submit a proposal (Step 2).
 You will then be directed to

 - Provide a brief justification as to why more than one facility is requested and

 - Submit separate proposals with the same title to the pertinent facilities.

-After external peer review of the pertinent proposals using the policies and procedures already in place at each facility, the scientific directors of the respective facilities will review the request.
+After external peer review proposals using the policies and procedures already in place at each facility, the scientific directors of the respective facilities will review the request.

 6. User Agreements